grimmgr/Seasons/README.md

 # Seasons
-A weather dashboard for Justin Bieber fans
+A weather dashboard for Justin Bieber fans.